-Minister of Health Abdulla Ameen, on Wednesday, nullified a letter submitted to the Ministry of Islamic Affairs by the Health Protection Agency (HPA) seeking a ruling in Islamic law regarding 'female circumcision'.
+Minister of Health Abdulla Ameen, on Wednesday, nullified a letter submitted to the Ministry of Islamic Affairs by the Health Protection Agency (HPA) seeking an Islamic ruling on 'female circumcision'.

 In a memo addressed to HPA's Director General Maimoona Aboobakr, Minister Ameen wrote that the State does not support female genital mutilation (FGM), declaring that the practice is against government policy.